udai-arneja/HLP-Project_Group2/README.md

 In this propagation, the zoom of the canvas will be included - enables symbol and buswire entity movements to be matched with sheet (and mouse) cursor movements.

+If this has performance degradation, listeners/other methods of mouse interactions will be considered.

 ### Zoom

 The skeleton code uses a fixed size SVG canvas of 1000X1000 pixels.
 This is then transformed by zoom.
 Possibly 1000X1000